Submitting a friend’s old assignment

 Scenario – Submitting a friend’s old assignment

 Your Computer Science assignment worth 40% of your mark is due on Friday and you have yet to get started on it.
 You are busy juggling a part-time job and school work while taking care of your younger siblings at home.
 Given how busy you are, you ask your friend if she can show you a copy of her assignment that she previously submitted in the same course last year.
-Your friend sends you a copy of her assignment, but asks you to only use it as a reference and not to copy her work.
-The night before the assignment is due, you have to work until midnight and haven’t even started your assignment.
+Your friend sends you a copy of her assignment, but asks you to only use it as a reference, and not to copy her work.
+The night before the assignment is due, you have to work at your job until midnight and haven’t even started your assignment.
 You feel like it’s too late to ask the instructor for an extension, since the assignment is due at 9am.
 In order to submit your paper on time, you decide to submit a copy of your friend’s paper, claiming it as your own.

 The Issue

-Since you knowingly decided to use your friend’s work as your own, you are committing an academic offence.
+Since you decided to use your friend’s work as your own, you are committing an academic offence.
 Every student is expected to produce their own work for which they hope to receive credit.

 The instructor will be able to identify your friend’s assignment using the plagiarism detection software, and both you and your friend will be approached to speak about the assignment by your instructor.
 Both you and your friend are likely to face sanctions under the Code.